 COPE Visitor Centre – National Rehabilitation Centre

 Make sure you visit this very inspiring and moving centre.
-You can easily spend a couple of hours at this centre.
+You can easily spend a couple of hours at reading everything.

 This was equal to a plane load of bombs every 8 minutes, 24-hours a day, for 9 years, which makes Laos the most heavily bombed country per capita in history.